gowildchild/Existenz/README.md

 What happens when the spectrum gets too full?
 When you pack too many corrupt variables, predatory AI optimization loops and algorithmic hate into a confined system, the data registry becomes congested with pure noise.
 The spectrum chokes.
 It triggers a catastrophic geometric collapse.

 This is exactly why Existenz was forced to expand into a spacious **128-bit registry** and utilize IntFlag combinatorics instead of single choice logic.
 By pushing the boundaries out to 128 bits, we create an immense, quiet valley of empty space.
 We give the existential matrix the geometric distance it needs to breathe.
-We place `SHIELD_IDEAL_RIGHTS` firmly at bit -6 as our unmovable "Platonic north star of justice", while holding our active defenses all the way out at bits 20 to 30.
+We place `SHIELD_RIGHTS_HUMAN` firmly at bit-20 as our unmovable "Platonic north star of justice", while holding our active defenses all the way out at bits 20 to 30.
 No matter how full the extremist noise gets in the upper registers, it can never overflow or cause a collision at the foundational origin point of human existence.
 When this structure would be used for moderation, an individual could choose to filter out the "static noise" and get a clean sheet, free of the corrupted smell against human society as it is.

 To mathematically show how human rights have drifted away from the ideal standard down to a compromised, capitalistic reality, you can model the transition as a Vector Shift across your register index.
 As stated in my proposal, the absolute ideal position sits at bit 16, the pessimist's corrupt exploitation zone slips to bit 18 and the active, realistic defense perimeters are deployed between bits 20 and 30 to absorb the acoustic noise of society: